yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Dungeon Elements
 ### Light
 - Torches and other radial sources of light illuminate 40ft of dungeon, but beyond provide only a dim outlines of objects.
-- A torch lasts for 6 **Cycles** before it fizzles out.
-Lanterns and other light sources may differ.
+- A torch lasts for 6 **Cycles** before it fizzles out completely.
+Dry torches can be quickly relit if they are blown-out.
 - Characters without a light source suffer from _panic_ until their situation is remedied.

 ### Doors